 Curbside Compost Pilot

-In the fall of 2015, the service will expand to include all residential buildings (12 units or less) with city trash service in the Monday collection.
 The City expects to expand compost collection citywide in subsequent years.
 In the meantime, all Cambridge residents are welcome to bring their food scraps to one of the drop off compost sites, or consider composting at home with a backyard bin or indoor bin.

 Why is composting a good thing?